enormandeau/github_tutorial/files/04_basic_workflow.md

 ### Visualizing changes to project

 We have added a planet in the `data` folder and modified the `planets.sh` scripts.
-It is now time to use git to record these changes in our project and share them on GitHub.
+It is now time to use Git to record these changes in our project and share them on GitHub.

 To see in what state our project is, we use: